lightcharm/GPN_stack/README.md

 GF_USERS_ALLOW_SIGN_UP=false
 ```

-We can select ready-made dashboards (4 units) in menu and view the data
+We can select ready-made dashboard (especially for node-exporter) in menu and view the data

 ***My plans:***
 * I'll add screenshots later
-* I'll make my dashboards later
+* I'll make my panels on dashboard later